oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 ## Task 1: Verify availability of Compute resource

-Before starting the Spatial Studio deployment, it is necessary to verify if the availability domain has quota for the resource we need.
+Before starting the Spatial Studio deployment, it is necessary to identify the availability domain that has quota for the resource we need.

 1. Navigate to **Governance & Administration > Limits, Quota, and Usage**.